NREL/FRISM/README.md

 # THIS IS A SOFTWARE REPO

 ## Description
 FRISM simulates day-to-day freight activities including end-consumer shopping, distribution channel, and carrier operation with e-commerce dynamics between passenger and freight travel.
-Its output are an assignment of different shipments to carriers and tour plans of the carriers' vehicles to transport shipments from their origins to their destinations.
+It runs in four main steps: Running Household E-commerce Generation Estimation model for End-Consumer Behavior Module, Running End-Consumer Behavior Module to simulate monthly delivery frequency, Running Distribution Channel to simulate B2B/B2C daily shipments and shipment-carrier matching, and Running Carrier Operation to simulate tour-plan for each carrier.
+It outputs daily tour plans for each carrier's vehicles to transport shipments from their origins to their destinations.

+### The following are contained in this repository
+File System for ATHENA SUMO
+- TODO Kyungsoo : to add list of other code files in the rep
+- Solving the vehicle routing problem: src/Simulation/VRP_OR-tools_Stops_veh_tech.py
+- Running the freight activity simulation: src/Simulation/Run_frism.py

 ## Access to input data
 Origin destination travel time and distance matrices, as well as freight centroid zones for the San Francisco Bay Area can be found on this [google drive link](https://drive.google.com/drive/folders/14LSjFYH3BtmqUaaAVoPk3wPhGc2f2nBz).